jtanningbed/mcp-ag2-example/README.md

 This integration pattern offers several advantages over traditional tool/function calling implementations:

-### 1. Unified Interface
+### 1. Protocol-Level Interface Abstraction

+- The entire MCP client-server interface (`list_resources`, `read_resource`, `list_tools`, `call_tool`, `list_prompts`, etc.) is exposed as tools to the LLM agent
+- Agents only need to understand how to use these protocol-level functions
+- Any resources or tools exposed through the MCP server automatically become available to the agent without defining individual tool functions
-- Agents interact with tools and resources through a consistent MCP interface:
+- Server handles all implementation details of tools and resources
-  - `read_resource` for accessing resources
-  - `call_tool` for executing tools
-  - `list_tools` for discovering available tools

 ### 2. Dynamic Tool Discovery

-- Agents automatically discover available tools through the MCP server
+- Agents automatically discover available tools through the MCP server's `list_tools` interface
 - No hardcoding of tool definitions in agent code
 - Tools can be added/removed/modified on the server without agent changes
 - System messages dynamically inform LLMs about available tools and usage patterns

-### 3. Protocol-Level Abstraction

-- Separates tool definition from tool implementation
-- Server handles tool execution details
-- Clients focus on high-level interaction patterns
-- Supports both synchronous and asynchronous operations

-### 4. Model Agnosticism
+### 3. Model Agnosticism

 - Works with any LLM that supports tool/function calling
 - MCP tools use Anthropic's schema format